-Throughout his professional career Paul has spent a decade in a range of roles at the New Zealand Treasury including fiscal management, asset sales, justice, and education.
-He has also worked as an economic advisor to the Associate Minister of Finance, in Finance and Performance at Transport for London, and in Advisory Services for Pricewaterhouse Coopers in New Zealand.
+Paul started his career in the Select Committee Office in Parliament, before moving to the New Zealand Treasury where he worked in a range of roles including Education policy, Justice policy, fiscal management, and asset.
+He has worked as an economic advisor to the Associate Minister of Finance in the Fifth Labour Government, in Finance and Performance at Transport for London, and in Advisory Services for Pricewaterhouse Coopers in New Zealand.

 Paul Delahunty joined SIA in October 2018, continuing a long career in organisational strategy and portfolio management.
 Described as a ‘pragmatic realist’, he specialises in designing and implementing strategies to improve performance and realise opportunities.